 Shopping for Mementos to Bring Back From Lisbon

 Portugal's charming capital, Lisbon, is an ancient city steeped in history and beauty.
-There, travelers can explore winding alleys and cobblestone streets leading to hilltop castles, ancient marble fountains, and any of seven spectacular miradouros overlooking the city.
+Travelers can explore winding alleys and cobblestone streets leading to hilltop castles, ancient marble fountains, and any of seven spectacular miradouros overlooking the city.
 Fado melodies fill the air as people emerge from the majestic doors of timeworn bars, and the scent of roasting chestnuts can be smelled for miles.
 Street vendors cook the ancient snack over a fire on their carts and roll sheets of newspapers into cones counting out a dozen into each one.

 Exploring Lisbon is like stepping back in time to a bygone era.
 Over two years of living there before moving to New York and now traveling back three times a year due to marrying a Lisbonite, I can certainly say I’ve explored the city and been lucky enough to get an insider’s view into its many cabinets of curiosities.